-Click in to find out what Orci and Kurtzman can share about the show, plus take your chance to vote up or down on Fringe—and its premiere-night compatriot, Privileged:
+Click in to find out what Orci and Kurtzman can share about the show, plus take your chance vote up or down on Fringe and its premiere-night compatriot Privileged:

-Big Bad Bell: Whoa—what did you guys think about that postmortem interrogation business?!
-Meanwhile, Orci says of the apparent baddies of the show: "William Bell is very much of a Howard Hughes figure.
+BIG BAD BELL: Whoa—what did you guys think about that postmortem interrogation business?!
+Meanwhile, Orci says of the apparent baddies of the show, "William Bell is very much of a Howard Hughes figure.
 We don't know when he's going to appear, if ever...And Massive Dynamics is the villain—either that or they're trying to save the world."
-I believe I shall call them...frenemies!
+I believe I shall call them...frienemies!